Solo goalkeeper drills – Tips to practice on your own

 Rebounders

-Not only rebounders are an excellent tool for training, but they also save you money in the long run.
+Not only are rebounders an excellent tool for training, but they also save you money in the long run.
 For example, practising with a wall at home wears balls quickly and can damage a wall.

 Goalkeeping training with rebounders